-This is likely to be the hardest time in your battle with cancer – when you have tried everything within reason and it’s just not working anymore.
-Your doctor might offer you new treatment, but you will need to talk about how likely the treatment is to improve your health or change your outlook for survival.
+This is likely to be the hardest time in your battle with cancer, when you have tried everything within reason and it’s just not working anymore.
+Your doctor might offer you a new treatment, but you will need to talk about how likely the treatment is to improve your health or change your outlook for survival.

 No matter what you decide to do, it is important for you to feel as good as possible.
 Make sure you are asking for and getting treatment for pain, nausea, or any other problems you may have.
 This type of treatment is called palliative treatment.
 It helps relieve symptoms but is not meant to cure the cancer.

-At some point you may want to think about hospice care.
-Most of the time it is given at home.
+At some point you might need to think about hospice care.
 Your cancer may be causing symptoms or problems that need to be treated.
 Hospice focuses on your comfort.
-You should know that while getting hospice care often means the end of treatments such as chemo and radiation, having hospice care doesn’t mean you can’t have treatment for the problems caused by your cancer or other health issues.
+Most of the time, hospice care is given at home.
+While getting hospice care often means the end of treatments such as chemo and radiation, having hospice care doesn’t mean you can’t have treatment for the problems caused by the cancer or other health issues.
 It just means that the purpose of your care is to help you live life as fully as possible and to feel as well as you can.
-You can learn more about this in our document Hospice Care.
+You can learn more about this in Hospice Care.